No results found

 What is the definition of a refugee?

 Refugees and asylum seekers both leave their home countries due to fears of persecution.
-However, the process for seeking protection and the requirements for each within the US immigration system separates them into two categories.
+However, the process for seeking protection and the requirements within the US immigration system necessitates designating these people into two categories.

 Refugees apply for refugee status before coming to the US, while asylees apply for asylum status while already in the US or at a port of entry.